Are you the cat in your relationship, loving risk and independence? Or, do you enjoy tranquility and routine like a dog?

 Knowing how to recognize whether an individual operates more as a dog or more as a cat allows us to select the appropriate strategies to foster and maintain a relationship with that individual.

 Dogs like clarity.
 It’s best to develop a relationship with them directly and openly.

 It is best to develop a relationship with a cat indirectly, intriguing the cat’s personality.

 The benefit of applying our common understanding of household cats and dogs to people is that we become more realistic and respectful in our expectations of ourselves and others, building better foundations of communication.

 By realizing our own tendencies, we recognize when we can be ourselves, and when we need to be flexible.
 By modifying our own behaviors, we create successful relationships.

 Improve your relationship while snuggling at home with your sweetie.
-Check out Michael Grinder’s online Couples Workshop, starting March 6, 2021
+Check out Michael Grinder’s Couples Workshop.

 For more in-depth understanding, hop on over to our shop where you will find a wealth of information, including Michael’s books: Charisma: The Art of Relationships, and for teachers, A Cat in the Doghouse.